yasiryagi/helpdesk/tokenomics/README.md

 As the Council KPIs only apply to prospective Council Members, the full details can be found under their role section [here](/roles/council-members/README.md#council-kpis).

-## Community KPIs
+## Community Bounties
-The Community KPIs are meant to replace the Bounty system previously used by Jsgenesis.
+The Community Bounties are meant to replace the "old" Bounty system previously used by Jsgenesis.
+In discussions with the community, these have been referred to as "Community KPIs", but we've chosen to use the term Community Bounties to properly distinguish them.

+Jsgenesis will publish these in a format similar to that of a [Council KPI](#council-kpis), but with some key differences:
+- They will not be published at the same regular and predictable intervals
+- They will not necessarily have deadlines
+- Jsgenesis will rarely get involved in managing or assigning them

-Unlike the [Council KPIs](#council-kpis), Jsgenesis will not publish these at regular and predictable intervals, and the rewards for achieving them will not go to the Council Members.
-After they are published, the Council will however act as Project Managers, and serve as a bridge between Jsgenesis and the individual or group working on them.
+The last part is key, as the Council will act as Project Managers, and serve as a bridge between Jsgenesis and the individual or group working on them.

 ### Types of Tasks
-The tasks associated with these KPIs will ideally try to solve some problem either for the community or Jsgenesis, but in some cases, their main purpose will be to create some fun and/or attract new members to the community.
+The tasks associated with these Community Bounties will ideally try to solve some problem either for the community or Jsgenesis, but in some cases, their main purpose will be to create some fun and/or attract new members to the community.

-Over time KPIs should allow people with different skillsets and interests to participate.
+Over time, the tasks should allow people with different skillsets and interests to participate.
 Most challenges will be easier if you are somewhat technical or creative, but in other situations it will simply require putting in some time and effort:
 - Coding
   - Telegram bots
   - Scripts